 The breakdown of a marriage can be a tiring and complicated process.
-If possible, you may consider getting marriage counseling to see if you can salvage the marriage.
+If possible, consider getting marriage counseling to see if you can salvage the marriage.
 If not, you may be thinking about getting a divorce.

 There are two types of divorces: contested and uncontested.
 A contested divorce occurs when the couple can’t agree on one or more divorce issues.
 These can be alimony, child support, child custody, or property division.